ac-png/Portfolio/README.md

 # Portfolio React App

 Welcome to my portfolio React app!
-This project showcases my skills, projects, and experience using React.
+This project showcases my education, projects, and experience using React.
 Feel free to explore and learn more about me.

 ## Table of Contents
 - [Portfolio React App](#portfolio-react-app)